Toyota Corolla (E210): United Kingdom

-In the UK, the Corolla Hatchback and Touring Sports are marketed as Icon, Icon Tech, Design and Excel.
-The top-of-the-line Excel is only sold with 1.8-litre 2ZR-FXE or 2.0-litre M20A-FXS hybrid engines.
+In the UK, the Corolla Hatchback and Touring Sports are marketed as Icon, Icon Tech, Design, Trek, GR Sport and Excel.
+Toyota Safety Sense 2.0 is available on all trim levels.
+The top-of-the-line Excel was initially only sold with 1.8-litre 2ZR-FXE or 2.0-litre M20A-FXS hybrid engines.
+When the 1.2-litre 8NR-FTS non-hybrid powertrain was discontinued in December 2019, all trims became full hybrid vehicles.

-The UK-only Corolla Commercial was updated in February 2023 with a fifth-generation hybrid powertrain and improved safety features.
+The Turkish-built Saloon was also available in Icon, Icon Tech and Design trim levels.
+The Saloon, and Trek trim level, were discontinued at the facelift.
+The UK-only Corolla Commercial car-derived van was introduced in 2021 and updated in February 2023 with a fifth-generation hybrid powertrain and improved safety features.

+In the UK, Corolla engines are constructed in Deeside, Wales with the main vehicle assembly line in Burnaston, Derbyshire.
+Though only the Estate and Hatchback are produced in the UK.
+As of 2024, Corollas (both hatchback and estates) make up the majority of new front line response vehicles for the urban police services of the United Kingdom.
+Many police services in the UK has started equipping Toyota Corolla Touring since 2022.

 Southeast Asia

 Brunei

 In Brunei, the Corolla Altis saloon was launched in January 2020.
 It is fully imported from Thailand.
 The models include 1.6- and 1.8-litre petrol engines with 7-speed CVT transmissions.

 Indonesia

 The Corolla Altis for the Indonesian market was launched on 12 September 2019 and is fully imported from Thailand.
 Initial trim levels were 1.8 G, 1.8 V and 1.8 Hybrid paired with CVT.
 All-around disc brakes are standard on all models.
 The hybrid trim is equipped with Toyota Safety Sense.

 On 8 February 2022, the G trim was dropped from the lineup, leaving only the V and Hybrid trim levels.
 The Hybrid trim gained a wireless charger and updated Toyota Safety Sense, which consisting all-speed Dynamic Radar Cruise Control and adds Lane Tracing Assist.